 Explore the relationship between resistance and temperature

+On the grid provided, we can draw lines with different gradients.
 How many different gradients can you find?
 Can you arrange them in order of steepness?

 Investigate what happens to the equations of different lines when you reflect them in one of the axes.
 Try to predict what will happen.
 Explain your findings.